 Urban Area Security Initiative

-The Urban Area Security Initiative, a sub-component of HSGP, provides funding to enhance regional preparedness and capabilities in high-threat, high-density areas to assist efforts in preventing, protecting against, mitigating, and responding to acts of terrorism and other threats.
+The Urban Area Security Initiative, a sub-component of the Homeland Security Grant Program (HSGP), provides funding to enhance regional preparedness and capabilities in high-threat, high-density areas to assist efforts in preventing, protecting against, mitigating, and responding to acts of terrorism and other threats.
 Every year, each high-risk urban area is required to allocate a certain percentage of their funding towards law enforcement terrorism prevention activities.
 Funding for this grant is determined utilizing a risk-based formula and is administered by the SAAs.
-Learn more about the Urban Area Security Initiative.

 U.S. Coast Guard Grants Management Branch (BSX-22)

-The Grants Management Branch provides financial oversight to all Recreational Boating Safety Grant Awards.
+The Coast Guard Grants Management Branch provides financial oversight to all Recreational Boating Safety Grant Awards.
 This includes the posting of the Notice of Funding Opportunity (NOFO), obligations, grantee payments, USAspending.gov uploads, and the scheduling of grants management training.
 There are three Grant Programs funded by the Division of Boating Safety.
-Learn more about BSX-22.

 Additional Grant Opportunities through DHS